ShahneRodgers/Giguesaur/Game/README.md

-I have a repository with the files as well: https://github.com/AuzzieAsh/Giguesaur-Game.git
+I have a repository with all the game files:
+https://github.com/AuzzieAsh/Giguesaur-Game.git